Charan140205/AUTOMATION-OF-HOME-APPLIANCES/README.md

 # 🏠 Automation of Home Appliances Using Arduino & Bluetooth

-A smart home automation system built using **Arduino Uno**, **HC-05 Bluetooth Module**, and a **2-Channel Relay Module**.
-The system enables users to wirelessly control household appliances such as lights and fans through an Android smartphone using Bluetooth communication.
+An Arduino-based Home Automation System that enables users to wirelessly control household appliances such as lights and fans using an Android smartphone via Bluetooth.
+This project offers a simple, low-cost, and efficient smart home solution for remote appliance control.

 ---

-## 📖 Project Overview
+## 📌 Overview

-This project provides a low-cost and user-friendly home automation solution.
-Instead of using traditional wall switches or dedicated remote controls, users can control electrical appliances directly from their smartphone within Bluetooth range.

-The Arduino Uno receives commands from the HC-05 Bluetooth module and controls the connected appliances through relay modules.
+Traditional wall switches require users to manually operate electrical appliances.
+This project replaces conventional control with a Bluetooth-based wireless system.
+An Android smartphone sends commands to an HC-05 Bluetooth module connected to an Arduino Uno, which controls appliances through a relay module.

 ---

 ## ✨ Features

-- 📱 Wireless appliance control using an Android smartphone
+- 📱 Control home appliances using an Android smartphone
-- 🔵 Bluetooth communication (HC-05)
+- 🔵 Bluetooth communication using HC-05 module
-- 💡 Control lights, fans, and other electrical devices
+- 💡 Switch lights, fans, and other appliances ON/OFF
-- ⚡ Low-cost and easy-to-build design
+- ⚡ Low-cost and easy-to-build solution
-- 🔌 Expandable to control multiple appliances
+- 🔌 Supports multiple appliances using relay modules
 - 🛠 Beginner-friendly Arduino project

 ---